badoo/Reaktive/README.md

 - Neither `Job` nor `CoroutineContext` can be frozen (until release of the multi-threaded coroutines).
 - Because of the first limitation all `xxxFromCoroutine {}` builders and `Flow.asObservable()` converter are executed inside `runBlocking` block in Kotlin/Native and should be subscribed on a background `Scheduler`.

-Consider the following example for `corutines-interop`:
+Consider the following example for `coroutines-interop`:

 ```kotlin
 singleFromCoroutine {